ultraflame4/DiscordBotClient/README.md

 ## Notes:
 - There isnt a setup.py yet, so simply drag the folder to your project root, then import it in the script

+- There isnt support for images or embed messages yet.

+- Yes i know my code is terrible and my class and variable names are weird.